apoorvlathey/Mask-Chain/README.md

 ![](https://i.imgur.com/K8w3LbK.png)
 The Buyer can see the entire history of the package and hence verify its authenticity.

-To pay the parties involved, the buyer clicks ob Pay button and sends the transaction in form of Ether.
+To pay the parties involved, the buyer clicks on Pay button and sends the transaction in form of R-BTC.

 Due to the peer-to-peer nature, the amount is split up and sent to the individual wallets of Manufacturer and Transporter without any Middlemen taking a cut.
-Here you can see it on Etherscan:
+Here you can see it on blockexplorer:

 ![](https://i.imgur.com/IU1corI.png)